UNIX Password

 padding symbol: =

-(1) Generation of the encrypted passwordobtain a password from the user;
+(1) Generation of the encrypted password

 generate a 12-bit salt;